“In those days I used to love to drum all the numbers.” – Baby Dodds

 Despite the limitations of the small kit he was using, Dodds’s playing on ‘Canal Street Blues’ is characteristically propulsive, and on the instruments that are audible we can hear evidence of his driving beat on the woodblock and fine ear for the right moments to punctuate the music with his cymbal – about which, much more ought to be said.

 Unlike the ragtime and ‘jass’ drummers of the 1910s and early 20s (whose cymbals, once struck, were allowed to vibrate freely), Dodds frequently ‘chokes’ his cymbal by grasping its edge with his hand and cutting the sound off dead; this choppy burst of noise does much to heighten the overall excitement of the music and kick the band along.
-Interestingly, I have yet to discover an earlier example of a drummer using a cymbal in anything approaching this manner.
-Baby Dodds might well therefore have the distinction of being the first jazz percussionist to be recorded playing choked cymbal – one of the most distinctive and immediately-recognisable features of 1920s drumming.
-Surprisingly, he does not appear to have received any credit for this possible innovation, either during his lifetime or subsequently, and in none of his written or spoken legacies does he mention whether the choked cymbal was his own idea, or whether another drummer had originally devised it.
+Interestingly, Baby has the distinction of being among the first (preceded only by Frank Snyder of the New Orleans Rhythm Kings, mere months before) to have been recorded using the choked-cymbal technique, which would become one of the most distinctive and immediately-recognisable features of 1920s drumming.
+Surprisingly, he does not appear to have received any credit for this possible innovation, either during his lifetime or subsequently, and in none of his written or spoken legacies does he mention whether the choked cymbal was his own idea, or whether Snyder or another drummer had originally devised it.
 Unfortunately, the well-informed and well-intentioned interviewers who worked with Baby in the 40s and 50s seem to have rather fixated on questioning him about his press roll (which, alas, he definitely didn’t originate), and perhaps neglected to quiz the master in enough detail about the provenance of his cymbal work.
 With the benefit of a great deal of hindsight, perhaps Dodds’s most important early contribution to 20s jazz drumming can be reappraised.

 Dodds’s famous press roll, however, should not be completely overlooked.
 During his lifetime he frequently highlighted his use of the roll (or, as he dubbed it, his ‘shimmy beat’) as one of his stylistic trademarks.
 The first part of the instructional video above shows Dodds demonstrating this texture; keeping a steady two or four to the bar on the bass drum, his left stick beats out all four on the snare while his right plays slurred ‘press’ rolls on beats two and four, giving the otherwise crisp, march-like rhythm a smooth, louche element which one can imagine was very attractive behind a band.
 Dodds claims he was using this device from his early days, and although there is no way to verify this assertion – on the Oliver sides no snare drum is audible – he was certainly using it as far back as the late 20s, when he recorded a number of sides with the great pianist Jelly Roll Morton.